Geomagnetic reversal: Observing past fields

 Because Earth's magnetic field is a global phenomenon, similar patterns of magnetic variations at different sites may be used to help calculate age in different locations.
 The past four decades of paleomagnetic data about seafloor ages (up to ~) has been useful in estimating the age of geologic sections elsewhere.
 While not an independent dating method, it depends on "absolute" age dating methods like radioisotopic systems to derive numeric ages.
-It has become especially useful to metamorphic and igneous geologists where index fossils are seldom available.
+It has become especially useful when studying metamorphic and igneous rock formations where index fossils are seldom available.

 Geomagnetic polarity time scale

-Through analysis of seafloor magnetic anomalies and dating of reversal sequences on land, paleomagnetists have been developing a Geomagnetic Polarity Time Scale (GPTS).
+Through analysis of seafloor magnetic anomalies and dating of reversal sequences on land, paleomagnetists have been developing a Geomagnetic Polarity Time Scale.
 The current time scale contains 184 polarity intervals in the last 83 million years (and therefore 183 reversals).